-This bill proposes significant changes to New Jersey's school funding laws, particularly in the areas of tax levy growth limitations and the Educational Adequacy Report.
-It requires the Department of Education to publicly disclose the calculation of aid for each school district within two days of the Governor's budget message, ensuring clarity and accessibility of information.
-The bill revises the method for determining tax levy growth limitations, allowing for adjustments based on enrollment increases, health care costs, and pension contributions.
-Additionally, it amends the Educational Adequacy Report process, mandating that the Governor recommend revisions to funding components every three years and introducing provisions for public comment on draft reports.
+This bill proposes significant amendments to New Jersey's school funding laws, particularly regarding the calculation of tax levy growth limitations and the components of the Educational Adequacy Report.
+It mandates the Department of Education to publicly disclose the calculation of aid for each school district within two days of the Governor's budget message, ensuring the information is accessible and includes explanations of the variables used.
+The bill modifies the method for determining tax levy growth limitations, introducing criteria based on the relationship between a district's prebudget year adjusted tax levy and its budget year local share.
+New provisions allow for adjustments in the tax levy to accommodate increases in enrollment, healthcare costs, and pension contributions.
+Additionally, the Educational Adequacy Report will be updated every three years, reflecting inflationary measures and current educational needs, with a draft available for public comment before finalization.

 Statutes affected: Introduced: 18A:7F-38, 18A:7F-39, 18A:7F-46, 18A:7F-55, 18A:7F-68, 18A:7F-69